pboling/qfill/README.md

-# Qfill - Advanced Queue Tranformations
+# Qfill - Advanced Queue Transformations

 This gem takes a dynamic number of queues (arrays) of things, and manages the transformation into a new set of queues, according to a dynamic set of guidelines.